ArushiAgrawal/CS7641/README.md

 </p>
 <p align = "center"> Fig.9: Model Performance </p>

 Similar to the Resnet18 plot, we can see that the agent confuses Fear with Sad in the confusion matrix.
-This is inline  with the visualization in Training t-SNE, as the Fear data points (indicated in yellow) is spread out across points near Sad(green)
+This is also in line  with our t-SNE based visualization results (discussed later).

-##### Image augmentation
+##### Image Augmentation

-Image augmentation is a technique used to artifically create new images using the existing images.
+Image Augmentation is a technique used to artifically create new images using the existing images.
 It creates variation in the training dataset which can improve the performance and ability of the model to generailze.
 These images are created using transformations that include a range of operations like shifts, flips, zooms, random rotation, gaussian blur, random perspective, random sharpness adjusts and normalization.
 The following picture shows some images from the training set after image augmentation techniques were applied.

 <p align="center">